KentonMurray/DeepDomers/src/lonliestSubgroup/README.md

-List of TensorFlow tips and Tricks
+List of TensorFlow Tips and Tricks
 ==================================

 Tensor-matrix (or tensor-tensor) multiplication